Mphasis & QBE The Next Applied - Data Governance Failures and Retaliation

 Why audit his work—when the VP directed it?
 After filing a complaint about Ruturaj Waghmode, the Mphasis CRO questioned his QBE work, asked his age, then called him a “programmer from the 60s.”
 He reported it, along with concerns about being denied a company laptop and flagged IT risks with client-ready solutions

-RETALIATOORY ACTIONS
+RETALIATORY ACTIONS

 • Mar 12, 2025 (12:10 PM): Management responded “Reducing Scope via BCC”